 * Those blocks of (turned into) quiet time could be spent thinking (oh my!) or talking about the program content you were listening to, or even a smooching break :-) "Muzak" type background music vendors long ago realized how much more pleasing and effective their content was if rather long pauses were periodically included.
-Those long blabbering commercial breaks might be just the ticket for an ideal program break --if they can be easily and methodically silenced.
+Those long blabbering commercial breaks might be just the ticket for an ideal program break --if they could be easily and methodically silenced.

 However: my problem with simply turning off the radio during commercials is that I quickly get into some other interest and usually forget to turn it back on again.
 A simple "back on" timer function is exactly what's needed.

-Howsabout a semi-automatic radio commercial termination and restart system --?
+So: how about a semi-automatic radio commercial termination and restart system --?

-How it might work: * All standard radios would be equipped with a big blab-blare silence button and/or such a button on a remote control.
+The Radio of the Future --how it might work: * All standard radios would be equipped with a blab-blare silence button and/or such a button on a remote control.

 * Each single commercial block of time would end with a "back on" tweet signal, such that no radio receiver timer is needed --nor any additional listener attention/distraction (so important while driving).

-* No doubt TV/cable would soon get on board with something similar. (more)
+* Be my guess that TV/cable programming would soon get on board with something similar. (more)